Statistics: I was born in

 my duties included analyzing trouble patterns, pinpointing the

-underlying problems, and deciding on appropriate corrective measures.
+underlying problems, and deciding on and implementing appropriate corrective measures.

 Later on, when personal computers became the rage in the 1980s, logic took on a